 One of the Babylonian names for Scorpio is Uighur Ali, denoting a creature which belongs to and arises from the underworld.
-Its esoteric symbol, the White Eagle, is emblematic of the Divine promise of regeneration, and, ultimately, the transcendence of Death.
+Its esoteric symbol, the white eagle, is emblematic of the divine promise of regeneration, and, ultimately, mortal transcendence.
 The soaring serpent (yet another Scorpio emblem), ascending from the nethermost crevasses of earthly barricades, sheds the coiling ruins of primal mortality, and soars in eternal unison with the piercing rays of pure consciousness.

 Occurring at 9°38’ of Scorpio, this lunation reflects the first face (or decan) of Scorpio.
 The image from the Yavanajātaka for decan I Scorpio is “a blazing man whose staff is fierce to his enemies.
 His sword is drawn, his armour is of gold; his flames are fanned by anger.
 He sports with serpents whose poison is sharp.”
 The Scorpio Full Moon, in ancient imagery as well as triplicity/ parasara, is saturated by the primal force of Mars, whose vitality is propelled by rage.
 If mismanaged via destructive energy, one risks compromising one’s physical, emotional, and spiritual health.